-What we’ve realised is that often, people aren’t asking for the ROI on our software.
-They’re asking for the ROI in going properly paperless.
+What we've come to realize is that people aren't just asking us what's the ROI on our software.
+They're asking what the ROI is for going completely paperless.

-An ROI analysis needs to aligns directly with the tangible needs of an organization.
+An ROI analysis needs to align directly with the tangible needs of an organization.

-When speaking to a range of teams that are currently using Drawboard Projects, there are three repeated refrains that we hear.
+When speaking to teams that are currently using Drawboard Projects, there were 3 repeated refrains that keep coming up: